dustij/dustij/README.md

 ## 🌱 Current Projects

-- Building automated tools for personal finance management
-- Exploring computer vision applications for creating bots
-- Learning HTML, CSS, and JavaScript for web development
+Presently, my focus centers on a web application project aimed at optimizing time management, productivity, and personal development.

 ## 📚 Always Learning

-I believe in continuous learning and strive to improve my skills with every project I undertake.
+As a firm believer in lifelong learning, I view each project as an opportunity to refine my skills.
 Good documentation and best practices are my guiding principles.

 ## 🤝 Let's Connect